Is SEO Dead? What business owners need to know about Google's new AI Overview

 - The content isn’t optimised for AI

-If your blog isn’t the best answer and structured for machines, it’s just digital clutter.
+If your blog isn’t the best answer and structured for machines, it might just end up as digital clutter.

 Are Google Business Profiles Still Relevant?